When I say, “Mortgage Marketing,” what comes to mind?

 1. Consumer Direct Mortgage Marketing Leads to More Balance In Your Life, By Having Healthy Referral Relationships

-This is a HUGE perk that is impossible to sell, but is extremely rewarding to witness our clients achieve.
+This is a HUGE perk that is impossible to sell but is extremely rewarding to witness our clients achieve.

 In a traditional realtor-centric mortgage marketing business model, every loan officer has to go through a period of time where they sacrifice work-life balance or normal boundaries in order to get more business in the door.

-Whether it’s missing family time for an Open House on a Saturday, or missing dinner with the family a couple nights in a row because you’re sending out pre-quals for specific properties, sometimes 5 or more for one buyer.
+Whether it’s missing family time for an Open House on a Saturday, or missing dinner with the family a couple of nights in a row because you’re sending out pre-quals for specific properties, sometimes 5 or more for one buyer.

 In a “healthy” referral relationship, the value you bring to the table is no longer based on you providing the best service possible to your agent.
 No, instead, because you also bring deals to the table, you can choose your relationships more strategically.